bitlayer-org/NST-Tool/README.md

-# Testing Tool for Non-Standard Transaction RPC
+# Non-Standard Transaction RPC Testing Tool

+This tool is designed to test and compare the functionality of the standard transaction RPC (`sendrawtransaction`) and the non-standard transaction RPC (`sendnsttransaction`) within Bitcoin Core.

+## An Example Modification to Bitcoin Core

+Bitlayer provides an example modification to Bitcoin Core ((https://github.com/bitlayer-org/bitcoin/tree/nst_api)), introducing the `sendnsttransaction` API by changing a minimal amount of code.
+This new API allows broadcasting non-standard transactions, similar to the widely used `sendrawtransaction` API, but with relaxed restrictions on transaction standards.

+## Functionality

-This tool is used for testing non-standard transaction API.
+This tool performs the following steps to verify the availability of the non-standard transaction RPC:

-## A example of new API-change bitcoin code

-Bitlayer offers a example to modify bitcoin-core, changing XX lines of code. [link]

-the `sendnsttransaction` API is very similar with the wide-used API `sendrawtransaction`, except `sendnsttransaction` accept non-standard transaction.

-## Check the Avaibility of API for Non-Standard Transaction RPC

-This tool will firstly create a address, which contains a large script size.

-then, use api to send 10000000 sats to the address.

-final, consume this address through a non-standard transaction.

-The final step will contains two try, the first one is sending transaction to `sendrawtransaction` which will fail, and the second try is sending transaction to `sendnsttransaction` which will success.
+1.  **Create a Large-Script Address:** Generates a Bitcoin address with a significant script size.
+2.  **Send Funds:** Sends 1,000,000 satoshis (sats) to the generated address using RPC.
+3.  **Consume with a Non-Standard Transaction:**
+    - Attempts to consume the funds from the address using `sendrawtransaction`, which is expected to fail due to the transaction being non-standard.
+    - Attempts to consume the same funds using `sendnsttransaction`, which is expected to succeed.

 ## Usage

-The usage of this tool is below.
+### Steps

+1.  **Start a Local Regtest Network (Optional):**

+    - If you don't have an existing Bitcoin regtest network, you can run the `./setup_bitcoin_example.sh` script to start one.
+    - This regtest network has added a `sendnsttransaction` RPC.

+2.  **Run the Testing Tool:**
+    - Clone the repository: `git clone git@github.com:bitlayer-org/NST-Tool.git`
+    - Navigate to the directory: `cd NST-Tool`
+    - Run the test: `cargo run -- --endpoint http://127.0.0.1:18443 --user admin --password admin`

+### Command-Line Options

 ```
 Usage: nst-tool [OPTIONS] --endpoint <ENDPOINT> --user <USER> --password <PASSWORD>